scottslowe/learning-tools/vagrant-docker-yaml/README.md

 ## Instructions

 1. Use `vagrant box add` to install an Ubuntu 14.04 base box.
-If you'd like to use a VMware Fusion-formatted box, you can use my base box ("slowe/ubuntu-trusty-x64").
+For a VMware-formatted box, the "bento/ubuntu-14.04" box is a good option; on VirtualBox, you can use the "ubuntu/trusty64" box.

 2. Edit `hostvms.yml` to specify the name of the box you added in step #1.